DurvalMenezes/esp8266-iperf/README.md

         iperf -c $ESP8266_IP

+## New autorun functionality
+In order to facilitate headless/automated testing (ie, with no USB connected to the ESP8266 console), I implemented an 'autorun' facility; please check the `help` output for the autorun_* commands for details, but to use it to implement fully automated testing in server mode, you could use something like this:
+	autorun_set "sta yourSSID yourPWD; autorun_delay 2000; iperf -s; autorun_wait iperf_traffic; restart"

+## Contact
-For any feedback, please contact me via the Github repo I opened for this project: github.com/DurvalMenezes/esp8266-iperf
+Your feedback regarding this port is appreciated, please contact me via the Github repo I opened for this project: github.com/DurvalMenezes/esp8266-iperf

 Cheers,
 -- Durval Menezes 2020/12/27.